 5G in manufacturing

 In manufacturing, for instance, factories can leverage IoT and 5G to perfect time-sensitive processes.
-To streamline task automation, businesses can combine collaborative robots with integrating different sensors on factory floors.
+To streamline task automation, businesses can combine collaborative robots with the integration of different sensors on factory floors.

 5G in agriculture